Request Info

 Phosphorescence occurs when materials continue to shine after they were previously irradiated with light.

-A well-known example is the shining star, which often goes on children's room ceilings.
+A well-known example is the glowing star you may find on children's bedroom ceilings.
 This afterglow can last from a few seconds to several hours.

 Function

-Phosphorescence may not occur when free oxygen (O₂) is in the vicinity of our emitter molecules.
+Phosphorescence cannot occur when free oxygen (O₂) is in the vicinity of our emitter molecules.
 Free oxygen is, however, already in the layer system due to the manufacturing process.

 Under UV illumination, the energy is transferred to the oxygen instead of the emitter molecules.
 The oxygen becomes reactive and binds to the polymer environment.
 Under continuous UV illumination, the oxygen gradually disappears.
 Only when the oxygen is completely removed will the phosphorescence appear.